VALAWAI/docs/docs/tutorials/mov.md

      - **description** of the channel
      - **subscribe** The type of payload that the channel can receive.
 If it is ___null___ the channel does not receive any messages.
-The possible types are string, integer, boolean, object or an array.
+The possible types are string, integer, boolean, object, an array, a constant, a reference to another object, or a type combination that must select one of, any of or all of.
      - **publish** The type of payload that the channel can send.
 If it is ___null___ the channel does not send any message.
-The possible types are string, integer, boolean, object or an array.
+The possible types are string, integer, boolean, object, an array, a constant, a reference to another object, or a type combination that must select one of, any of or all of.

 The next JSON is an example of the payload of a message that responds to a query.